 Knowing the stage and grade of the cancer helps your doctors recommend the best treatment for your situation.
 Uterine sarcomas are staged differently, so discuss this with your specialist.

-Grading describes how the cancer cells look under a microscope compared to normal cells and estimates how fast the cancer is likely to grow.
+Grading describes how the cancer cells look compared to normal cells and estimates how fast the cancer is likely to grow.

-- Grade 1 (low grade) – The cancer cells look slightly abnormal.
+• Grade 1 (low grade) – The cancer cells look slightly abnormal and are slow growing.

-- Grade 2 (moderate grade) – The cancer cells look moderately abnormal.
+• Grade 2 (moderate grade) – The cancer cells look moderately abnormal and are growing at a moderate rate.

-- Grade 3 (high grade) – The cancer cells look more abnormal.
-These cancers tend to be more aggressive than lower-grade cancers.
+• Grade 3 (high grade) – The cancer cells look more abnormal and tend to be faster growing than lower-grade cancers.

 Prognosis

 Prognosis means the expected outcome of a disease.
-While it is not possible to predict the exact course of the disease, your doctor can give you an idea about the general outlook for people with the same type and stage of uterine cancer.
+While it is not possible to predict the exact course of the disease, your doctor can give you an idea about the general outlook for people with the same type and stage of cancer of the uterus.

-To work out your prognosis, your doctor will consider test results, the type of uterine cancer, the rate and depth of tumour growth, the likelihood of response to treatment, and factors such as your age, level of fitness and medical history.
+To work out your prognosis, your doctor will consider test results, the type of cancer of the uterus, the rate and depth of tumour growth, the likelihood of response to treatment, and factors such as your age, level of fitness and medical history.

-In general, the earlier cancer of the uterus is diagnosed, the better the outcome.
+In general, the earlier cancer of the uterus is diagnosed, the better the prognosis.
 Most early-stage endometrial cancers have a good prognosis with high survival rates.
-If cancer is found after it has spread to other parts of the body (advanced cancer), the prognosis is not as good and there is a higher chance of the cancer coming back after treatment.
+If cancer is found after it has spread to other parts of the body (advanced cancer), the prognosis is not as good and there is a higher chance of the cancer coming back after treatment or continuing to grow.

 Understanding Cancer of the Uterus